How to check your pulse (heart rate)

 When you're active, your heart beats faster to get more oxygen to your working muscles.
 The harder your body is working, the faster your heart will beat.
 For example, your heart rate when you're sprinting will be much faster than your heart rate when you're walking.
 If you're exercising hard it's normal for your heart rate to get up to 160 beats per minute or more.

-There are other things that can make your heart beat faster, like caffeine, nicotine, recreational drugs and some kinds of medications (such as beta blockers).
+There are other things that can make your heart beat faster, like caffeine, nicotine, recreational drugs and some kinds of medications.
 Your heart will also beat faster when you feel strong emotions, like anxiety or fear.